Skip to content

 Parking Regulations

-University of Utah Commuter Services manages all University Student Apartments’ (USA) parking areas.
+University of Utah Commuter Services manages all Sunnyside Apartments’ parking areas.
 Commuter Services sells parking permits, provides enforcement of parking regulations and issues parking tickets.
 All inquiries regarding parking permits or parking tickets should be made to Commuter Services https://commuterservices.utah.edu/ 801.581.6415 or 311 Fort Douglas Blvd, Salt Lake City, UT 84113.

 A license plate recognition system is used to identify vehicles that have permission to park in housing lots.
 The license plate recognition system eliminates the need for parking stickers by linking parking permits to license plate numbers.